City of Norman, OK temporarily suspends utility payment portal; ditches Click2Gov after another potential security incident

 The City of Norman, Oklahoma has suspended its online portal for paying utility bills after they were notified of a potential security incident involving Click2Gov software by CentralSquare Technologies.

 At this point, the city seems to have had enough with Click2Gov security issues.
-In June 2018, the city reported that about 2,300 residents may have been impacted by a breach involving Click2Gov.
 The city is currently in the process of switching over to another payment processor.

 The city issued the following press release: